 The U.S. laws and regulations regarding Medicare and/or Medicaid reimbursement and rebates and other governmental programs are complex.
 Some of the applicable laws may impose liability even in the absence of specific intent to defraud.
 The subjective decisions and complex methodologies used in calculating prices that are reportable under these programs are subject to review and challenge, and it is possible that such reviews could result in material changes.
-A number of state attorneys general and others have filed lawsuits alleging that pharmaceutical companies reported inflated AWP, leading to excessive payments by Medicare and/or Medicaid for prescription drugs.
+The federal government and a number of state attorneys general and others have filed lawsuits alleging that pharmaceutical companies reported inflated AWP, Medicaid rebate best prices or average sales prices (which are used to set Medicaid Part B payment rates for drugs) leading to excessive payments by Medicare and/or Medicaid for prescription drugs.
 Additional actions are possible.
 These actions, if successful, could adversely affect us and may have a material adverse effect on our business, results of operations, financial condition and cash flows.